Radio Disney: Disney Channels Worldwide (2006–2014)

 In August 2006, operational duties of Radio Disney were transferred to the company's Disney–ABC Cable Networks Group (currently d.b.a.
 Disney Channels Worldwide), which otherwise operates Disney's cable television properties, except for ESPN.

 On June 12, 2007, Disney spun off and merged its ABC Radio Networks with Citadel Broadcasting into Citadel Communications while retaining its ESPN Radio and Radio Disney networks and stations.

 Former Radio Disney logo, used from 2007 to 2009.

 In March 2008, Radio Disney and Gracenote signed a licensing agreement starting immediately that allowed the lyrics to be seen along with the song online on Radio Disney Internet Radio Player.
 The channel began streaming live on iTunes Radio Tuner in August 2008.
 In November 2008, Radio Disney relocated its main operations from Dallas to Los Angeles.
 The former radio studio that housed Radio Disney in Dallas began to be used by The Kidd Kraddick Morning Show in 2008.

 On October 8, 2008, the network launched the Next Big Thing feature which allowed listeners to vote on young unsigned artists' songs to be played.
 In 2013, the Radio Disney Music Awards began airing on the Disney Channel.

 Sometime in April 2009, Radio Disney changed its logo to the one used until the station's closure.

 By 2009, Radio Disney was starting to reduce its station footprint to the larger markets to make the network more profitable.
 In January 2010, Radio Disney Group requested permission from the FCC to "silence" five of its owned-and-operated stations (along with a sixth station operating under a local marketing agreement with another company) while the stations were being sold.
 Disney sold six AM stations and one FM station that year.
-In June 2013, Disney announced the sale of seven owned-and-operated stations in medium-sized markets, in order to refocus Radio Disney's broadcast distribution on the top-25 radio markets.
+In June 2013, Disney announced the sale of seven owned-and-operated stations in medium-sized markets, in order to focus back on Radio Disney's broadcast distribution on the top-25 radio markets.

 On April 10, 2014, it was announced that Radio Disney's Top 30 Countdown would become a syndicated radio show, distributed by Rick Dees's Dees Entertainment.
 Aha Radio, Slacker and ShowMobile signed online carriage agreements with the network in mid-2014.